pzivich/pzivich.github.io/pages/python_intro.md

 ```

 Now Python is all setup for the basic tasks of data science, epidemiology, or biostatistics.
 Various other packages
 can now be installed (including mine).
+Note that this process needs to be repeated for *each* installation in `pyenv`
+(packages do not carry between installations).

 Warning: before installing any package from the internet (including PyPI), you should check the corresponding PyPI page
 and wherever the open-source code is made available.
 Only download packages you can trust.